Difference Between Nectar and Honey

 The main difference between nectar and honey is their composition.
 Nectar is primarily water with small concentrations of sugar.
 Honey is mainly sugars with only small percentages of water.

-In most cases, humans could consume reasonable amounts of nectar.
+Humans can consume reasonable amounts of nectar.
 However, the high water content and lack of natural preservatives does not provide a good reason to do so.

 Nectar is not considered to be as nutritious as honey because it is not as concentrated.
 Also, nectar lacks the bee enzymes that converts sugars to simpler forms.